[Image credit - Edinburgh Mela]

 Beer lovers should also stop by the colourful Kingfisher truck (trust us - you won't miss it) to sample one of India's favourite beers.
 Perfect for enjoying in the late summer sunshine.

-Edinburgh Mela is renouned for being a family friendly festival.
+Edinburgh Mela is renowned for being a family friendly festival.
 The dedicated Mela Kidzone has a jam-packed schedule of activities to keep the little ones entertained, including dance workshops, arts and crafts and live performances.

-Edinburgh Mela is a wonderfully inclusive festival that welcomes everyone from all ages, backgrounds and communities.
 Come along to this vibrant international celebration and discover the true cultural diversity of our city.